A bench trial is a court proceeding in which a judge, instead of a jury, reviews the evidence and delivers the final verdict.

 A judge’s decision is final unless there are grounds for an appeal.
 For a fair decision to be made, the judge must be impartial and apply the law objectively based on the determined facts.

-How is a Bench Trial Different From a Jury Trial?
+How Is a Bench Trial Different From a Jury Trial?

 Bench trials and jury trials are different in many ways.
 A few significant differences between a jury and a bench trial include the following: